likethemammal/overwatch-settings-stepper/README.md

 #### Futura No 2 D DemiBold

 This font is used by Activision Blizzard for much of Overwatch's design.
-For this component to match the Overwatch design, including the font is **required**.
+For this component **to match the Overwatch design including the font is required**.
 It can be licensed from [MyFonts](http://www.myfonts.com/fonts/urw/futura-no-2/futura-no2-d-demi-bold/).

 When using CSS font-face, the font-family should match whats below: